 Knives are made to be razor sharp, while swords benefit from a convex edge.
 A majority of a sword’s strength is in the power of the swing, not necessarily the sharpness of the blade.
-When hitting something with so much force, you want the edge to withstand heavy blows.
-This is why razor sharp sword blades are not desirable.
-While sharper and more deadly, the cutting edge can easily chip against hard targets.
-The edge of a sword is rounded (convex), similar to that of an axe, while some knife profiles can even be made hollowed (concave) for an extremely sharp cutting edge.
-Since not as much force is put on the knife’s edge, they can afford to have a significantly sharper edge than swords.
+When hitting something with so much force, you want the edge to withstand heavy blows without chipping or curling.
+The rounded edge of a sword (similar to that of an axe) makes it more durable while slashing at hard objects.
+Since knives aren’t used with as much force, they can afford to have a significantly sharper edge than swords.

-Knives are generally 6 inches or less, while swords are generally a foot or longer.
-While there is no established cut-off between a knife and a sword as far as length.
-The longer the blade gets to a certain point, the more useful it becomes as a fighting weapon.
-Historically, most swords were quite long, as the greater length offered greater reach on the battlefield.
-As the blade gets shorter, it becomes a more convenient tool and reach is often not important for non-combat purposes.
+Knives are generally 6” or less, while sword lengths usually measure a foot or more.
+While there is no established cut-off between a knife vs. a sword as far as length, the longer the blade gets, the more useful it becomes as a fighting weapon.
+Historically, most sword blades were quite long, as the greater sword length offered a longer reach on the battlefield.
+As the blade gets shorter, it becomes a more convenient tool and reach isn’t as important for non-combat purposes.

 Nearly every part of a knife is constructed differently from a sword, and the handle is no exception.
-Generally, the tang of the blade for knives is visible around the edges of the handle, while a sword’s tang is hidden inside the handle.
-This can cause some confusion, and is the reason why a German Messer is sometimes classified as a knife, even though it’s length is that of a sword.
-The defining characteristic of a messer is the handle construction.
-The tang is riveted between two pieces of wood, rather than fully encompassed inside a one-piece handle.
+Generally, the tang of a knife blade is visible around the edges of the handle, while a sword’s tang is hidden inside the handle.
+This can cause some confusion, and is the reason why a German Messer is sometimes classified as a knife — even though it’s much longer than a typical knife.
+The tang of the Messer is riveted between two pieces of wood, rather than fully encompassed inside a one-piece handle.
 If you see any weapon that has a visible tang, it’s far more likely to be a knife than an actual sword.